 Five questions to Ismaeel Rasul

-Dedicated coach in Corporate Audit, who help others find their direction
+Dedicated coach in Distinctive Audit, who help others find their direction

 Ismaeel R. works with great diligence; motivated by constant learning and development.
 Only his drive and passion can limit his ambitions, so there are no limits; and despite his young age, he is already a coach, eager to facilitate the potential of others.